Illinois Equal Pay Act (IEPA)

 This follows the expected trend to enact separate equal pay reporting following the halt of EEO-1 Component 2 reporting in 2019In 2022, California passed SB 1162 requiring all California employers to report pay data categorized by race/ethnicity and sex.

-More information on the Illinois Equal Pay Act can be found here.
+More information on the Illinois Equal Pay Act can be found on the Illinois Department of Labor website.

 Illinois Pay 1-2